callstackincubator/ottrelite/README.md

 | Java/Kotlin API | ✅               |
 | RN integration  | ✅               |

-> [!WARNING]
-> Currently, Android builds are not working *yet*.
-This is because we didn't integrate the native C++ code builds into Gradle yet.
-Please stay tuned for new updates soon.
-If you want to try out the Android API with RN internals tracing, please switch to the `feature/gradle-plugin` branch.

 ### OTEL Interoperability

 | Feature            | Status |